MiguelSombrero/sql-query-builder/README.md

 ### <a name="integration"></a>Integration tests

-Integration tests against live database is implemented in package `src/test/integration/`.
+Integration tests against "live" database is implemented in package `src/test/integration/`.
-Tests is ignored by default, since they require database running in docker container (or local machine etc).
+Tests is ignored by default, since they require database running in docker container (or local machine).

+Run integrations tests manually with docker containers running in your machine.

 #### MySQL tests